Skip to content

 Printing Functional Kitchen Items: Food Safety Considerations

 The question of food safety in FDM printing is nuanced and frequently misunderstood.
-The short answer: FDM prints can be made to a food-contact standard, but the default process — standard brass nozzle, any common filament, off-the-printer result — is not food-safe by any meaningful standard.
-Getting to genuine food safety requires deliberate choices at every stage: material, hardware, and post-processing.
+The short answer: FDM prints can be made to a food contact standard, but the default process, using a standard brass nozzle and any common filament, is typically not food safe by any meaningful standard.
+Getting to genuine food safety requires deliberate choices at every stage: material, hardware, and post processing.
 Understanding what's required lets you make informed decisions about where 3D printing is and isn't appropriate for kitchen and food applications.

 The Three Requirements for Food Safety